yblockchain/docs/docs/Blog Revised.md

 Answering these questions laid the groundwork for planning and executing the event.
 With the important details chalked out, it was time to implement the plan.

+### Implementing the plan

 The first thing that I did was find the guest speaker.
 Fortunately, we had one of our YBlockchain mentors on board, and fixed a mutually convenient date and time for the event.